 Adult Recreation is offered over the Spring, Summer, and Fall seasons.
 Programming is available to individuals with disabilities ages 16 and up through the Wil-O-Way Recreation Center.
 Recreation gives participants the opportunity to socialize with their peers and have fun while learning new skills.
 Activities are planned for weekdays and weekends, afternoons and evenings, and include exciting offerings such as bowling, ceramics, cooking classes, community outings and Friday night dances!
 Every session brings new opportunities and is offered in six different locations throughout Milwaukee County for you to pick and choose from.
 Grab a program guide today!

 Wil-O-Way Recreation is the result of a partnership between Easter Seals Southeast WI and the Milwaukee County Office for Persons with Disabilities.
 The program provides recreation programs, summer camp activities, and assistance and education.

 Easter Seals Southeast Wisconsin provides summer respite camp programs for children, teens and adults with or without disabilities.
-Our Wil-O-Way locations offer six weeks of summer fun for children and adults ages 7 - 70, while our inclusive Holler Park and SPARC camps offer nine weeks of excitement for children ages 7-21.
 Grab a camp book and application today!

 Waukesha – Schuetze Recreation Center – 1120 Baxter St.